Some martial arts were designed to kill. No rules. No mercy. Lethal intent.

 Muay Thai is built to deliver versatile and devastating attacks that can batter the human frame at ease.
 Think broken ribs, and shattered orbital bones.
 In fact, it’s not uncommon for Muay Thai fighters to have blood in their urine for days after a fight.
 For them, it’s just another day in the office.

-It’s a style that was originally developed for the Israeli Defense Force – to inflict the maximum amount of pain possible.
+It’s a fighting style that was originally developed for the Israeli Defense Force – to inflict the maximum amount of pain possible.
 It’s highly aggressive, fast-paced and often uses techniques that can deliberately end the life of an opponent.

 There are no clear fighting rules with Krav Maga.
 Instead, there’s one goal: neutralize the enemy.
 That might sound pretty intense, and well… it is!